Five key takeaways from January 6 hearing on Trump pressure campaign against states

 Two Republican members of Congress were mentioned by name on Tuesday as involved in efforts to overturn the election just hours before the Jan 6 attack began.

-Ron Johnson of Wisconsin apparently attempted to hand-deliver Electoral College votes to Mike Pence as the vice president arrived at the Senate.
+An aide to Sen Ron Johnson of Wisconsin apparently attempted to have the senator hand-deliver Electoral College votes to Mike Pence as the vice president arrived at the Senate, a plot Mr Johnson denied knowledge of in a statement to The Independent.
 And Rep Andy Biggs of Arizona phoned Mr Bowers, urging him to get on board with a slate of false “alternate” electors from his state that would support Donald Trump over Joe Biden.

 Trump team hoped overwhelmed courts would be unable to stop them